 The place where I feel safe, where I can get support, feedback, and help as I need it.

-The place where I can also contribute with what I can give, where I feel useful for others.
+The place where I can also contribute with what I can give, where I feel useful to others.

-It becomes one of my intrinsic motivations in learning.
+It has become one of my intrinsic motivations for learning.

 Habit & Creating A System

-I make it a habit that at the time I dedicated myself to learn, I will take my notebook and pen, sit in front of my laptop, and play one favorite song of the day on the media player to boost my mood before doing anything else.
+I make it a habit that when I dedicate myself to learning, I will take my notebook and pen, sit in front of my laptop, and play one favorite song of the day on the media player to boost my mood before doing anything else.